 Timetable and frequency

 Although each line has its own timetable, normally buses run from 7am to 11:30pm.
-Some routes begin at 5am.
+Some routes begin as early as 5 am.

 Dublin has 24 night-bus lines called Nitelink.
 These run every Friday and Saturday between midnight and 4am.